rakib2067/Typescript/README.md

 #### Setting Up the Development Environment

-- Run 'npm i -g typescript' will globally install and allow for the use of the TypeScript compiler from any folder
+- Run `npm i -g typescript` will globally install and allow for the use of the TypeScript compiler from any folder
-- Check for a succesful installation using 'tsc -v'
+- Check for a succesful installation using `tsc -v`

 ### First TypeScript Program

-- All TypeScript files are identified through the '.ts' extension
+- All TypeScript files are identified through the `.ts` extension
-- As evident, upon compiling our code, the 'let' keyword has been converted into a 'var'
+- As evident, upon compiling our code, the `let` keyword has been converted into a `var`
   - This is because TypeScript converts our code to ES5 JavaScript by defualt